ameamenoame/HLRandomizer/docs/bingo.md

 ## Weekly Bingo Board

 This is an interactive bingo board that's updated weekly.

+Tile features: Left click to toggle.
+Right click to mark a star. +/- to increment / decrement the tile's counter.

 <p id="seed-label"></p>